dennis6p/adaptive-cards-py/README.md

 ## About

 This library is intended to provide a clear and simple interface for creating adaptive cards with only a few lines of code in a more robust way.
 The heavy usage of Python's typing library should prevent one from creating invalid schemes and structures.
-Instead, creating cards should be intuitive and work like a breeze.
+Instead, creating cards and sending cards should be intuitive and work like a breeze.

 For a comprehensive introduction into the main ideas and patterns of adaptive cards, have a look on the [**official documentation**](https://docs.microsoft.com/en-us/adaptive-cards).
 I also recommend using the [**schema explorer**](https://adaptivecards.io/explorer) page alongside the implementation, since the library's type system relies on these schemes.